 Although administering an estate is something that you can do yourself it is very time consuming and there are some legal technicalities to deal with.
-This often means it is helpful to use a professional in some capacity.
+This often means it is more efficient to use a professional.

 However for many the prospect of dealing with matters is too daunting to contemplate, and for them the burden and emotional stress is why they wish somebody else to deal with it.